-The book “Upper Middle Class Social Reproduction” is built within the framework of Fondecyt Regular Nº1140136, “High middle class in Chile today: about the old and new barriers, practices, and costs of the reproduction of class position”, directed by María Luisa Méndez, principal investigator of COES and director of the school of sociology of the Diego Portales University, and whose co-investigator is Modesto Gayo, the political scientist and academic of the same university.
-From this background, the academics seek to know the practices, barriers, and costs associated with the position of the upper middle class in Chile today, characterizing changes and new demands in the real estate and educational markets, as well as in parenting practices, development of social and cultural capital, among other key areas of social reproduction.
+The book “Upper Middle Class Social Reproduction” was written as part of Regular Fondecyt project Nº1140136, “The upper middle class in Chile today: old and new barriers, practices, and costs of the reproduction of class position”, led by María Luisa Méndez, principal investigator of COES and director of the School of Sociology of Diego Portales University, and whose co-investigator is Modesto Gayo, political scientist and academic at the same university.
+Through this project the academics seek to identify the practices, barriers, and costs associated with the position of the upper middle class in Chile today, characterizing changes and new demands in the real estate and educational markets, as well as in parenting practices and the development of social and cultural capital, among other key areas of social reproduction.

 This research project examines the old and new mechanisms of social reproduction in the upper middle class, that is, people who occupy privileged professional and managerial positions in the social structure.
 To do so, Professors Méndez and Gayo combined georeferenced data and multi-stage conglomerate analysis, capturing the interconnections between macro and micro social dimensions such as urban dynamics, school choice, cultural repertoires, and socio-spatial trajectories.
 In Chile, Santiago concentrates more than 60% of all the middle classes of the country and the bulk of what is traditionally known as the ABC1 group –a socio-economic classification that identifies the Chilean upper middle class, made up of groups A, B, and C1, the most privileged sector in Chile in terms not only of income but also of social and cultural capital.